darkling-thrush/notes/d&d/urzoa.md

   ### The Corruptor
   *  We can search for more information in the great libraries in Anthropoi and/or the Oria in the Storm Quarter.

+### Oria

+#### Topics to research
+* The Corruptor (all we know is that he was male, dragonborn and had a faction called "The Ebony Legion")
+  * The Ebony Legion
+* The Battle of Eternal Fires... and what happened after it?
+  * Eg. Specifics on how The Corruptor was killed?
+What happened to the Corruptor's remains?
+What happened to the Spear of Varaxis?
+  * Also... what role did Siarus play in this battle?
+Did he help either side?
+* The Chained Ones
+  * Andropeclis (and maybe the orc, Krykon)
+  * Could they be the mercanaries who specialized in fighting the undead and were wiped out when betrayed by their leader... ?
+Who was that leader?
+* Thiovanya
+  * What kind of person he was in life, his prophecies, how he died, any connection to the mercenary group, etc.
+* Eclipses
+  * What's special about them (potential for "special" magical activity)?
+  * Do the magic leylines pass through the Akropoli in any special way?
+* General prophecies on any of the above?
+* Extra: Speak to someone "learned" who might know or be able to guide them to someone who will know when the next eclipse is exactly